 Local government employs environmental health officers to work directly with communities on environmental health issues.
 The department works closely with local government to support the environmental health profession.

 The Environment Protection Authority is now the Victorian Government contact point for people who have health concerns that are related to pollution and waste.
-Information on relevant government websites is in the process of being updated to reflect these changed areas of responsibility.
+Links are provided to the EPA’s website where this is relevant.